Code-Institute-Submissions/Milestone_2-5/README.md

 Google Maps API

 ## Testing

 ### Testing in different browsers

+The website works as intended in Chrome,Mozilla and Microsoft Edge, on mobile it works on Chrome for Android.

 ### Testing against the user stories

 1. User 1 can browse the entire map and check each information displayed when hovering over with the mouse  to see which one is of interest to them.

 ![Map screenshot2](/assets/images/marker.png "Map screenshot1 User1")